tbh111/Vision-Aided-Navigation-System/README.md

 #### 4. Upper client

 The upper client is designed to have a GUI, so users can have a better experience.
 This application can show the environment's map, the location and movement of the drone.
 And you can control the drone with the button on the panel.
 This progress is done with socket & TCP.
+Later I will try to show the location on the map, just like what we see in the map application on phones.

 PS: At first, I figured the above function 1-3 on Visual Studio, and when I want to move it on Qt, but I find it's difficult to compile Airlib with mingw, so I grow this thought of develop a upper client.:confused: